Great Lakes Hockey League (adult)

 The Great Lakes Hockey League (GLHL) is an elite amateur full contact ice hockey league that is affiliated with USA Hockey.
 Players must be at least 18 years of age and many have previous NCAA College, Junior A, or Professional hockey experience.
 There are currently 10 teams in the league.
 The teams are all based in Wisconsin and the Upper Peninsula of Michigan.
 Each team plays two games against every other team in the league.

 History

 The league was formed in 1937 as the Badger State Hockey League.

 The 1998-99 Portage Lake Pioneers hold the record for best regular season at 25–1.
 They also went undefeated in the playoffs and national championships.

 GLHL added a tenth team in the Marquette Iron Rangers, who began play during the 2015–16 season.
 The club played just one season, before they were replaced by the Marquette Mutineers in the fall of 2016.

 In 2018 the Monroe Blues ceased operations, followed by the West Bend Bombers in 2022, and the Marquette Mutineers in 2024.

 In 2024 the league announced three new expansion teams: the Dane County Dairy Kings, the M&M Shamrocks (Marinette and Menominee), and the Sun Prairie Killer Bees (formerly of the American Premier Hockey League).

+The Dane County Dairy Kings would cease operations in 2025.
+The Sun Prairie Killer Bees moved to McFarland, WI, in 2026; while the Milwaukee Timberwolves would join the league.